AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 }
 ```

-When you attach files to the adaptive form, the server validates the file attachments after adaptive form submission and returns an error message if:
+When you attach files to the Adaptive Form, the server validates the file attachments after Adaptive Form submission and returns an error message if:

 * File attachments include a filename that starts with (.) character, contains \ / : * ? " < > | ; % $ characters, or contains special filenames reserved for Windows operating system such as `nul`, `prn`, `con`, `lpt`, or `com`.

 * Size of the file attachment is 0 bytes.

-* The format of the file attachment is not defined in the **[!UICONTROL Supported File Types]** section while configuring the File Attachment component in an adaptive form.
+* The format of the file attachment is not defined in the **[!UICONTROL Supported File Types]** section while configuring the File Attachment component in an Adaptive Form.

 ### Forward path and Redirect URL {#forward-path-and-redirect-url}